msbeigiai/spring-full-stack/README.md

 CREATE DATABASE customer;
 ```
 by now your application must be up and running.

+### Usage
+By configuring the project as above guidance, project can run gracefully.

 ### If you have any question feel free to ask me.